serializingme/website-content/content/post/2016-09-14-migrated-from-wordpress-to-hugo.md

 <!--more-->

 WordPress is a very good Content Management System (CMS), but with it comes maintenance.
 There is a lot of time spent applying updates (most of them security related) and ensuring that all the required middleware (i.e. PHP, MariaDB, etc.) is running in tip top condition.
-With the WordPress updates, I also had to update the customizations I created for the theme everytime there was a new version in order to ensure everything was working properly.
+With the WordPress updates, I also had to update the customizations I created for the theme every time there was a new version in order to ensure everything was working properly.
 Mostly due to the parent/child theme architecture of WordPress.

 There is also something that irritated me a little, the page generation process.
 I'm not talking about the speed, but rather the output of the generation.
 It is very hard if not impossible to generate a clean page that doesn't have CSS or JavaScript all over the place.